Test-Time Adaptation for Unsupervised Combinatorial Optimization: Method

 Shrink and perturb (SP) was originally proposed in the \textit{supervised learning} setting to address the generalization gap arising from naive warm-starting during training~\citep{ash2020warm}.
 In contrast, \NAME{} adapts SP to a fundamentally different regime: adapting \textit{unsupervised NCO} at test time.
 Through integration into the existing unsupervised NCO pipelines and extensive empirical analysis, we demonstrate that SP is highly effective in this new context.
-Specifically, we identify two main reasons for the effectiveness of SP in the unsupervised NCO context (as supported by our empirical analysis): (i) preserving the inductive biases encoded in the trained weights of NCO models (higher-quality solutions without any test-time optimization compared to fresh instance-specific models), and (ii) facilitating more favorable initializations and/or escaping poor local minima, attained through both parameter scaling and stochastic perturbations (better solutions than the baselines across different numbers of update steps).
+Specifically, we identify two main reasons for the effectiveness of SP in the unsupervised NCO context (as supported by our empirical analysis): (i) preserving the inductive biases encoded in the trained weights of NCO models (higher-quality solutions without any test-time optimization compared to fresh instance-specific models), and (ii) facilitating more favorable initializations for reaching better local optima faster, attained through both parameter scaling and stochastic perturbations (better solutions than the baselines across different numbers of update steps).

-As noted in the introduction, a straightforward approach to combining generalizable and instance-specific unsupervised NCO would be to simply fine-tune a trained model on each test instance.
-However, we identify a failure mode: directly fine-tuning trained models at test time often underperforms instance-specific optimization from random initialization, even when using identical unsupervised objectives, learning rates, and update steps.
-Figure~\ref{fig:egn_trained_vs_rand} illustrates this phenomenon by comparing adaptation trajectories starting from trained parameters versus random initialization on the same test instances.
-We can see that models initialized from trained parameters typically achieve better objective values in the earliest optimization steps, indicating that they encode useful inductive biases learned during distribution-level training.
-However, their performance either rapidly plateaus or is frequently overtaken by randomly initialized models, which, despite poorer initial performance, continue to improve over longer optimization horizons.

-This phenomenon suggests that the optimization landscape around trained parameters may be less conducive to rapid adaptation, potentially due to overfitting or local minima.
-In contrast, the SP initialization used in \NAME{} helps mitigate these issues by enabling more flexible and exploratory adaptation (the advantage of the freshly optimized instance-specific models in the long-run) while still leveraging prior knowledge (the advantage of the fine-tuned learned models at initial fine-tuning steps).